mjordan/createbag/README.md

     * Definition of BagIt tags
     * Choice of checksum algorithms (md5, sha1, sha256, and sha512)
     * The option to copy the contents of the selected directory to specific destination directory before creating the Bag.
 Note that since the Bag is created from the copy, checksums are generated for the copies, not the original files.
+    * The option to define a list of "shortcuts" (i.e., links to directories) that appear in the file chooser dialog box.

 ## Python dependencies